oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 ### Sample proposals from past years

-If you'd like to get a sense of what a proposal might contain, please see our [GSoC 2020 page](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2020) for examples of proposals that we accepted in 2020.
-Note that the [GSoC Proposal Template](https://docs.google.com/document/d/1fZ8yJG70zoANYGJgOv5wsIzz3arOX4Up4EJqfUU6nis/edit) was edited for 2021, so please be sure to follow the 2021 template.
+If you'd like to get a sense of what a proposal might contain, please see our [GSoC 2021 page](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2020) for examples of proposals that we accepted in 2021.
+However, please note that the [GSoC Proposal Template](https://docs.google.com/document/d/1fZ8yJG70zoANYGJgOv5wsIzz3arOX4Up4EJqfUU6nis/edit) has been completely revamped for 2022, so please be sure to follow the 2022 template.

 _**Note:** although some of the previous years proposals are a bit on the long side, there's **no** formal length requirement for your proposal.
 In general, the quality of what you write is much more important than the amount of text you write, and we encourage you to write shorter proposals that still convey the main aim of the project.
 For the actual requirements, please see the [GSoC Proposal Template](#gsoc-proposal-template) section above._